Magnify Immersion Program: Spring Semester 2018

 The application process has 2 parts:

 Submit your online application.
-The Early Decision Deadline is January 12, 2018.
+The Extended Application Deadline will remain open until mid-April.
 Apply here.

 After applications are reviewed by the Magnify Teaching Team, applicants are invited to register for an interview session.
-Applicants who meet the Early Decision Deadline on January 12, 2018 will be guaranteed the opportunity to interview.
-In-person interviews will be held on January 23 and January 31, 2018.
+During the Extended Application window, rolling interviews will be offered until enrollment is met.

 Important dates for 2018